dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 ### Other details

+- In practice, index funds still do transactions to periodically rebalance their holdings as the values of stocks in the market change.
+There are also techniques that allow a fund to mirror the performance of the complete index without actually needing to literally own shares of every stock.

 - There are index funds other than the S&P 500, some of which are specialized in particular areas, like emerging markets, large cap stocks, etc. A more advanced strategy is to balance your allocations across a few different index funds for more diversification.

 - There are *target date* funds aimed at people that want to retire in a particular year.
 These funds start with a higher-risk, growth-oriented allocation and then gradually shift to a lower-risk allocation as the target approaches.